 Illumina Announces a New Genotyping Array and Scientific Contribution to Three Genome Centers to Support the All of Us Research Program

 SAN DIEGO--(BUSINESS WIRE)--Dec 6, 2018--Illumina, Inc. (NASDAQ: ILMN) today announced the launch of its new high-density genotyping array, the Infinium™ Global Diversity Array.
-This new array was developed for and inspired by the Research Program.
+This new array was developed for and inspired by the All of Us Research Program.
 The All of Us Research Program is a historic effort to gather data from one million or more people living in the United States, to accelerate human disease research and improve health.
 The All of Us Research Program is one of the country’s most ambitious biomedical research efforts ever undertaken.
 It aims to build a nationwide community of at least one million participants from all walks of life, including groups that have been historically underrepresented in research.

 In September, the All of Us Research Program awarded funds totaling $28.6 million to three genome centers around the country.
 These centers will generate genomic data from biosamples contributed by the program’s participants.
 Ultimately, this information will become a critical component in the program’s precision medicine research platform, a national resource to support studies on a variety of important health questions.
 The All of Us Research Program is funded and led by the National Institutes of Health (NIH), part of the U.S. Department of Health and Human Services.